plebbit/plebbit-js/README.md

 ### `subplebbit.start()`

 > Start listening for new posts on the pubsub, and publishing them every 5 minutes.
-Only usable if subplebbit.signer exists.
+Only usable if the subplebbit database corresponding to `subplebbit.address` exists locally  (ie. you are the subplebbit owner).

 #### Example